RLL24187/MKS22X-FinalProject/README.md

 * Implemented inheritance with calls to super in Monster child classes <br />

 *Elizabeth*:<br />
-* Created player shooting so it wouldn't shoot multiple bullets at once when you press space
+* Created player shooting so it wouldn't shoot multiple bullets at once when you press space once
 * Edited the Stan and Tanky classes so there wouldn't be double methods of the same thing
 * Worked on spawning the monsters and in the midst of creating a formation for the monster
 * Tried to make the player move diagonally but wouldn't work: tried ArrayList and LinkedList but ended up getting NullPointerExceptions even when if I put (if != null) so I gave up and commented that out